bhargavreddy111/Recommendation-Systems/README.md

          "Veronica": {"Blues Traveler": 3.0, "Norah Jones": 5.0, "Phoenix": 4.0, "Slightly Stoopid": 2.5, "The Strokes": 3.0}
         }

-In the first part, I wrote the code for the pearson method using the computationally efficient form In the second part, I wrote the code to find the Nearest neighbour (k=1) recommendations for a given userX, based on the Pearson Correlation similarity measure coded in Part 1
+In the first part, I wrote the code for the pearson method using the computationally efficient form.

+In the second part, I wrote the code to find the Nearest neighbour (k=1) recommendations for a given userX, based on the Pearson Correlation similarity measure coded in Part 1